trak3r/rngesus/prompt.md

-let's add avatars to users.

-we don't want to manage images ourselves, so we'll use a service like gravatar.

-is gravatar still the best option?
+clicking the avatar in the header should take the user to the place to edit it - gravatar site?

-add the avatar to the header, next to the user's name. use a placeholder avatar if the user doesn't have one.
+show the owner avatar on the randomizer card if they have one.